-1. Invest in some fresh marketing
+1. Invest in some fresh small business marketing

-If the prospect of starting a marketing campaign from scratch hurts your head, you’re not alone.
+If the prospect of starting a small business marketing campaign from scratch hurts your head, you’re not alone.
 Almost all businesses both small and large need help with creating a winning campaign, and that’s where a good design agency comes in.
-Most design agencies offer integrated services, so you’ll get help with strategy and promotion as well imagery and content.
+Most design agencies and marketing specialists offer integrated services, so you’ll get help with strategy and promotion as well imagery and content.
 A well designed, integrated marketing campaign including e-shots, flyers, brochures and posters can give your business the extra push it needs to grow in the New Year, so it’s well worth considering.

 2. Update your look

 ‘New year, new you’ might be a whopping great cliché, but it also has a point.
-If your business branding is looking a bit tired, or you feel it’s been missing the mark with your target market, then the New Year is the ideal time to make a change for the better and invest in a rebrand.
+If your small business branding is looking a bit tired, or you feel it’s been missing the mark with your target market, then the New Year is the ideal time to make a change for the better and invest in a rebrand.

 Want more advice on rebrands?
 Head over here.

 It’s not just about inserting nice imagery – anyone can do that.
 There are lots of other factors that can mean the difference between winning a new account and receiving that ‘thanks, but no thanks’ email.
 Layout, for example, can convey professionalism and creativity if done well, and can scream ‘amateur alert’ if done badly.
-And colours, they can transmit messages you weren’t intending or evoke emotions both positive and negative - but which colours have which effect?
+And colours; they can transmit messages you weren’t intending or evoke emotions both positive and negative - but which colours have which effect?
 This is where your trusty design agency steps in to save you the headache.
 Surprise surprise, we’ve written a whole blog about this too.